-To that end, we’re launching the Seedhack Founder’s Collaboration Agreement which is designed for a newly formed team to agree on what each founder’s shareholding should be as well as how to make sure that each founder puts a continued effort throughout the lifetime of the company in order to keep their equity stake.
+To that end, we launched the Founder’s Collaboration Agreement which is designed for a newly formed team to agree on what each founder’s shareholding should be as well as how to make sure that each founder puts a continued effort throughout the lifetime of the company in order to keep their equity stake.

-The hope is that this document will not only help events like Seedhack, where collaboration amongst team members is key, but also any ‘back of a napkin at a cafeteria’ brainstormed startups where people put a lot of sweat equity in even before they think about forming a ‘formal’ company.
+The hope is that this document will not only help events such as hackatons, where collaboration amongst team members is key, but also any ‘back of a napkin at a cafeteria’ brainstormed startups where people put a lot of sweat equity in even before they think about forming a ‘formal’ company.

 The Founder Collaboration Agreement is suitable for use between two or more individuals that have agreed to work together in order to develop a business concept and/or technology.
 The agreement envisages that each individual shall be a co-founder of a newly incorporated company and sets out how the share capital of that company will be split.
 The agreement also includes share vesting provisions to cover a situation if a founder leaves the company during the vesting period.
 Importantly, the agreement also obliges each co-founder to transfer any and all intellectual property that has been developed as part of the collaboration to the company.

 How to Use

 Treat this doc as a starting point for discussion.
 Yes, feel free to use it as-is, as we believe it covers 80% of what you should consider, but feel free to modify it as you and your founding team need to.

 The items in brackets [ ] are to either be filled in or amended as you see fit.

 Following demand from founders in the region, we are delighted to also release a version of the Founder Collaboration Agreement for use by Hong Kong based founders.
 See the link on the right hand side to access the document.